-If any of the our editorial topics resonate, you can send article pitches directly to email@example.com after reviewing the guidelines below.
+If any of the our editorial topics resonate, you can send article pitches directly to Emma.Weckerling@WorkDesign.com after reviewing the contributor guidelines below.

 Our Editorial Process

 Work Design Magazine is dedicated to exploring the evolution of workplace culture, research, and design.
 Our readers are knowledgeable and informed workplace design experts.
 They know their stuff – therefore, we do not publish articles that assume they don’t.
 Please make sure your article follows to our contributor guidelines before sharing.

-Typically, our articles run between 800-1,500 words, and we ask guest contributors to aim for substance about a problem they’ve encountered or a concept they’ve tested (or think ought to be tested).
+We ask guest contributors to aim for substance about a problem they’ve encountered or a concept they’ve tested (or think ought to be tested).
 It can feature a recent project, and should contain something actionable for readers—for example, it might answer questions about what can be done, what others have done, or policies, procedures, and/or work environments that “work”.

 We receive more submissions than we can publish and often have to decline good pieces when our calendar is full.
 We also will decline pieces due to time limitations or if they’re too similar to other work we have published.
 We encourage you to try again with other ideas even if we have declined something you have submitted.
 If your pitches have been declined multiple times, it probably means that your ideas are not a good fit for our readers.